 4610.
 Juvenile Delinquency: Prevention and Control (3).
-Pr., JUST 1150 or permission of instructor.

 Examination of major hypotheses and developments in the prevention and control of juvenile delinquent behavior.
 Review of current legislation.
 Evaluation of traditional and innovative programs.
-May be offered concurrently with JUST6610.
+May be offered concurrently with JUST 6610.

 4620.
 Legal Writing (3).
 Pr., JUST 4602 or permission of instructor.